 We recorded EEG data from 18 participants (15 male, aged between 20-26, all participants had normal or correct-to-normal vision).
-While they were performing the face categorization task.
+While they were performing the face discrimination task.
 EEG data were acquired in an electrostatically shielded room using an ANT Neuro Amplifier (devise information) from 64 Ag/AgCl scalp electrodes and from three periocular electrodes placed below the left eye and at the left and right outer canthi.
 All channels were referenced to the left mastoid with input impedance <15k and chin ground.
 Data were sampled at 1000 Hz and a software-based 0.1-200 Hz band pass filter was used to remove DC drifts and high-frequency noise and 50 and 100 Hz (harmonic) notch filters were applied to minimize line noise.
 These filters were applied non-causally (using MATLAB filtfilt) to avoid phase-related distortions.
 We used Independent Component Analysis (ICA) to remove artefactual components in the signal.
 The components which were reflecting artefactual signals (eye movements, head movements) were removed based on ADJUST’s criteria (Mognon et al., 2011).
 Next, trials with strong eye movement or other movement artifacts were removed using visual inspection.
 On average, we kept 98.74%±1.5% artifact-free trials for any given condition.

 Decoding (MVPA) analysis

 We decoded the information content of our conditions using Multivariate Pattern Analysis (MVPA) methods using Support Vector Machine (SVM) classifiers.
 MVPA utilizes within-condition similarity of trials and their cross-condition dissimilarity to determine the information content of individual conditions.
 For that purpose we trained an SVM classifier on the patterns of brain activity (from 64 EEG sensors) from 90% of familiar (including personally familiar, famous, and self categories) and 90% of control trials and tested the trained classifier with the left-out 10% of trials from each category and calculated the classification accuracy on the testing data.
 Please note that we only used the trials in which the subject correctly classified the stimulus as familiar or unfamiliar.
 We repeated this procedure 10 times until all trials from the two categories were used in the testing of the classifier once (no trial was included both in the training and testing sets in a single run), hence 10-fold cross-validation, and averaged the classification accuracy across the 10 validation runs.
-In order to obtain the decoding accuracy through time, we down-sampled the EEG signals to 100 Hz and repeated the explained procedure for every 10 ms time point from -100 to 600 ms relative to the onset of the stimulus and from -500 to 100 ms relative to the decision.
+In order to obtain the decoding accuracy through time, we down-sampled the EEG signals to 100 Hz and repeated the explained procedure for every 10 ms time point from -100 to 600 ms relative to the onset of the stimulus and from -500 to 100 ms relative to the response.
 This allowed us to assess the evolution of face familiarity information relative to the stimulus onset and response separately.